kenielf/unls/README.md

 pip install -r requirements.txt
 ```

+## Credentials / Preparation
-Now, since the folder structure for credentials follow this pattern shown below:
+Because of the fact that the folder structure for credentials follows this pattern shown below:
 ```
 ./
 ├── cred/